lisa/thedoh.dev/docs/docker/multi-arch.md

 In general, the steps to create the multi-arch container images is:

 1. Enable docker's [experimental client features](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files)
-2. Build individual containers for all of your architectures (arm64, amd64, etc) and tag them with per-architecture identifiers
+2. Build individual images for all of your architectures (arm64, amd64, etc) and tag them with per-architecture identifiers
 3. Create the manifest with `docker manifest create`
 4. "Add" the individual, per-architecture images with `docker manifest annotate`.
 5. Push the resulting multi-arch image to the image registry with `docker manifest push`